SnowflurrySDK/Snowflurry.jl/README.md

 	/>
 </div>

-The script below puts all the steps above together:
+The following script combines all the previous steps:

 ```julia
 using Snowflurry, SnowflurryPlots